Northern Cyprus

 Due to its lack of recognition, Northern Cyprus depends on Turkey for economic, political and military support.
 This has led some experts to describe Northern Cyprus as a puppet state of Turkey; others contest the label, due to the independent nature of Northern Cyprus's elections and government.
-The Turkish Army, with the support of Northern Cyprus's government, maintains a large force in Northern Cyprus, which the Republic of Cyprus, the EU, and the international community regard as an occupation force.
+The Turkish Armed Forces, with the support of Northern Cyprus's government, maintains a large force in Northern Cyprus, which the Republic of Cyprus, the EU, and the international community regard as an occupation force.
 This military presence is illegal under international law, and has been denounced in several UN Security Council resolutions.

 Northern Cyprus is a semi-presidential democratic republic with a cultural heritage incorporating various influences and an economy that is dominated by the services sector.
 The economy has seen growth through the 2000s and 2010s, with the GNP per capita more than tripling in the 2000s, but is held back by an international embargo due to the official closure of the ports in Northern Cyprus by the Republic of Cyprus.
 The official language is Turkish, with a distinct local dialect being spoken.
 The vast majority of Turkish Cypriots are Sunni Muslims, though everyday religious attitudes are largely moderate and secular.
 Northern Cyprus is an observer state of ECO and OIC under the name "Turkish Cypriot State", PACE under the name "Turkish Cypriot Community", and Organization of Turkic States with its own name.